Skip to main content

 The sandbox environment accepts fake data for both KYC verification and bank account linking.
 You can submit any test identity information, documents, and bank details to complete the onboarding flow without providing real personal data.

 Programmatic KYC auto-approves in sandbox.
-When you submit KYC for a personal customer via POST /ramp/customer/{id}/kyc or POST /ramp/customer/{id}/kyc/documents, the customer is marked approved immediately and a kyc_updated webhook fires.
+When a personal customer completes the programmatic flow — submit KYC, upload documents, and sign all agreements — the customer auto-approves and a kyc_updated webhook fires, with no manual review.
+Signing the final agreement is what triggers approval; submitting KYC or uploading documents alone leaves the customer proposed.
 This lets you exercise the full submit → webhook → order loop without waiting for Etherfuse to manually approve each test customer.
 Production still requires manual review.

 Programmatic bank account registration requires sandbox RFCs.
 When you create a bank account via API in sandbox, use one of these placeholder RFCs so Etherfuse can fully provision the account without involving the real SPEI provider: